fs-webdev/skill-building-program/badges-active/accessibility/_micro_screen-readers.md

 Goals:
 ------

-- You have demonstrated how to use a screen reader to navigate a web site
+- You have demonstrated how to use a screen reader to navigate a web site.

 Intro